philipturner/ue5-nanite-macos/README.md

 - `/Engine/Source/Runtime/Renderer/Private/Nanite` C++ Source: 8483 lines
 - `/Engine/Shaders/Private/Nanite` HLSL Shaders: 10873 lines

 Here, I estimate how long that would take to read.
-The end result was much lower than I expected - between 1.5 and 5.5 hours of elapsed time.
+The end result was much lower than I expected - between 1.5 and 5.5 hours.
 That's about how long it took to digest the 155-page Nanite presentation and the explanation of Lumen.
 ```
 1554 + 8483 + 10873 = 20910 lines
 --------------------------------------------------------------------------------